Macros for Gaining Muscle and Cutting Fat

 Traditional bodybuilders use two phases to build muscle and then lose fat:

-- Bulking: which is to eat a calorie surplus while engaging in comprehensive weight training with some fat also being gained.
+- Bulking: which is to eat a calorie surplus while engaging in comprehensive weight training with some fat tissue also gained.

 The above method can grow muscle relatively quickly and can also remove fat relatively quickly, but it probably isn’t realistic for most, especially those who are not athletic and already have a fair amount of fat to lose.